-BREAKING: Green Party will back Lib Dems in Richmond
+Green Party to back Lib Dems in Richmond [VIDEO]

 The Green Party will not be standing in the Richmond Park by-election, after members in Kingston voted to back the Liberal Democrat candidate instead on Thursday night.